richierich113/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 4-global_variables script lists environment variables.
 The 5-local_variables script lists all local variables and environment variables, and functions.
 The 6-create_local_variable script creates a new local variable.
+The 7-create_global_variable script creates a new global variable with name as BEST and value as School.